mph-/lcapy/doc/netlists.rst

    >>> cct.R1.Z
    R₁

-The driving point admittance and impedance can be found using `dpY` and `dpZ`, for example,
+The generalized s-domain driving point admittance and impedance can be found using `dpY` and `dpZ`, for example,

    >>> cct.L1.dpZ
     R₁⋅s